JerryFleming/PyDoc/library/nntplib.rst

 the above exceptions.

 Many of the following methods take an optional keyword-only argument *file*.
-When the *file* argument is supplied, it must be either a :term:`file object` opened for binary writing, or the name of an on-disk file to be written to.
+When the *file* argument is supplied, it must be either a :term:`文件对象` opened for binary writing, or the name of an on-disk file to be written to.
 The method will then write any data returned by the server (except for the response line and the terminating dot) to the file; any list of lines,